rblxpm/rblxpm/README.md

 # RBLXPM
 RBLXPM, Roblox Package Manager, is a new package manager for the Roblox platform.
+There are two versions of the package manager, which can be used interchangeably or together.
+# Versions
+## CLI
-It has two major builds: cli and roblox.
-The CLI is more powerful and is meant for use with tools like Rojo.
-The Roblox tool is used in Lua code in studio to import modules.
+The CLI is the Roblox Package Manager for use with tools like Rojo.
+## Roblox
+The Roblox version comes in form of a module.
+The module allows you to import packages with ease, on runtime.
 # Release
 Roblox Package Manager is entirely experimental, and, as such, it does not have a set release date, release map, or any guarantee of completion.
 # Contribution